fluttercandies/flutter_photo_manager/README.md

 final assetList = await path.getAssetListPaged(page, perPage);
 ```

 The old version, it is not recommended for continued use, because there may be performance issues on some phones.
+Now the internal implementation of this method is also paged, but the paged count is assetCount of AssetPathEntity.

 Old version: